govdelivery/govdelivery-tms-ruby/features/README.md

 There are many functions in env.rb and general_support_functions.rb available to help you write tests.
 Below are a few hightlights.

-- backoff_check(conditon_fnc, desc) - Function that will call condition_fnc (assumed to be a Proc that returns true or false), wait, and call it again until it returns true or eventually times out (after about 15 minutes).
-The wait time increases with each iteration by a factor of 2.
 - magic_addresses - returns magic addresses for the loopback workers that will force specific states on recipients.
   Type of address is dependant on the message type provided.
 If :email, magic email addresses are returned.
 If :sms or :voice, magic phone numbers are returned.